 Big Bopper – “Chantilly Lace”

-Rodger Peterson was a young 21 years old, was an able pilot, but not yet trained fully on flying solely by instruments—that, and his unfamiliarity with an older altimeter likely doomed the travelers.
+Rodger Peterson was a 21-year-old, able pilot but not yet trained fully on flying solely by instruments—that, and his unfamiliarity with an older altimeter likely doomed the travelers.
 He started his ascent unaware of the worsening conditions that lie before them, and the black and white skies closed around them as they climbed into the night.
 Not six miles from their departure, the plane went down at near take-off speeds, instantly taking the lives of all onboard.

 Don McLean – “American Pie”